 Live location is supported in the following channels: Facebook Messenger (mobile), Skype, Line, Webchat, Viber and Telegram.
 In Facebook Messenger and Skype users can share their location by using Attach -> Location functionality of the app.

 Tick the 'Allow live location?' checkbox to enable/disable the 'Share location' feature.
 In the 'Button name' field you can change the name of the button that will appear in the chat.

 When the feature is enabled, your end-users will see the button in the chat when they go to this interaction:

-If you enable ‘share location’ and a user goes to the address extraction interaction when using the Telegram channel, then the system will substitute all the items from the Persistent Menu with the 'Share location' button.
+If you enable ‘share location’ and a user goes to the Collect Address interaction when using the Telegram channel, then the system will substitute all the items from the Persistent Menu with the 'Share location' button.
 The items will return back once the user leaves the interaction.

 Upon pressing the button the system begins connecting to Google Maps.